What is iron?

 Keep in mind, iron supplements can affect other medicines you may be taking.
 Talk to your dietitian, pharmacist or another member of your healthcare team before taking iron tablets or liquid supplements.

 If I have kidney failure, what is the treatment for low iron?

 There are several methods for treating low iron in people with kidney failure, but not all are available for everyone on dialysis.
 You and your healthcare professional will decide which method is best for you.
 You can:

 - Take extra iron by mouth in tablet or liquid form.

-- Get iron injected into a vein at the healthcare provider's office (called Intravenous iron or IV iron).
+- Get iron injected into a vein at the healthcare professional's office (called Intravenous iron or IV iron).

 - Receive an injection of iron into the blood tubes during hemodialysis treatments.